csinocruz/pretty-tutu-torials/light-bulb/README.md

 ##### Part 1 🚩
-1. Link your script.js to your html document
+1. Link your `script.js` to your `html` document
 2. Link your jQuery library.
 Here is a freebie!
-You can copy and paste this into your html document right next to where you linked your script.js file: `<script src="https://code.jquery.com/jquery-3.1.0.js"></script>`
+You can copy and paste this into your html document right next to where you linked your `script.js` file: `<script src="https://code.jquery.com/jquery-3.1.0.js"></script>`
-3. Inside your script.js file, create a function that lets you know the document is loaded and ready.
+3. Inside your `script.js` file, create a function that lets you know the document is loaded and ready.
 If you are unsure, click here.

 ✔️ Check in with me 🧠

 4. Create a separate click handler for each button.
 Test Your Click Handlers
-* Console log 'the on button was clicked' when the ON button is pressed
+* Console log `'the on button was clicked' when the ON button is pressed'`
-* Console log 'the off button was clicked' when the OFF button is pressed
+* Console log `'the off button was clicked' when the OFF button is pressed'`

 ✔️ Check in with me 🧠